aymanbagabas/shcopy/README.md

 scoop install aymanbagabas/shcopy
 ```

+You can also download the latest binaries and packages from the [releases page](https://github.com/aymanbagabas/shcopy/releases).

 ## Supported Terminals

 This is a non-exhaustive list of the status of popular terminal emulators regarding OSC52 [^1]: